mila-iqia/milabench/docs/docker.rst

 Usage
 ^^^^^

-The command below will download the lastest cuda container and run milabench right away, storing the results inside the `results` folder on the host machine.
+The commands below will download the lastest cuda container and run milabench right away, storing the results inside the `results` folder on the host machine.

 The last command will generate a json summary of each benchmarks.